isomerpages/moe-gongshangpri/_programmes/Character and Citizenship Edu/Edusave Character Award.md

 <td rowspan="1" colspan="1">
 <p>Nomination of pupils for the award is opened to all staff, pupils, parents,
 and coaches or instructors of Co-Curricular Activities.
-Only shortlisted nominees (as informed by the Form Teacher) are required to write a short reflection.</p>
+Only shortlisted nominees (will be informed by the Form Teacher) are required to write a short reflection</p>
 </td>
 </tr>
 <tr>